lee-blake/CME-Commitment-to-Change/Design/UseCases.md

     1. Clinician logs in.
     2. Clinician navigates to the page displaying their commitments.
     3. Clinician clicks on a commitment to view details about it.
-    4. (Optional) Clinician may mark subgoals as complete.
+    4. (Optional) Clinician may mark sub-goals as complete.
     5. (Optional) Clinician may mark the commitment as complete.
     6. (Optional) Clinician may delete the commitment.
   - (paragraph explaining why this is a use case)